What is Form 26AS, almost everybody heard about the term during filling of income tax return, the due date for filing your return is nearby.

 Also Read: What is Dividend Adjusted PEG Ratio

-After putting all things together, if the tax amount is excess in the particular financial year, it would be refunded by Income tax department and is mentioned in the section Part D.
+After putting all things together, if the tax amount is excess in the particular financial year, it would be refunded by Income tax department and is mentioned in section Part D.

 Details of AIR Transition – Part E